 What I've seen repeatedly with the businesses I work with is that they get better results when their systems support their natural workflow rather than forcing them to adapt to the software's assumptions about how they should operate.
 This is exactly why I'm making this switch now.

-Twenty lets me choose where my data lives.
-I can host it in the UK, apply my own security measures, and maintain direct control over who has access to what.
+For many UK businesses I work with, especially those dealing with sensitive customer information, this creates complications with data residency requirements and compliance obligations.
+Twenty lets me choose where my data lives - I can host it in the UK, apply my own security measures, and maintain direct control over who has access to what information.

 When I explain this to clients, the initial reaction is often "that sounds complicated."
 But after walking through the control it gives them, most realise the technical complexity is worth the business benefits.
+In my experience, your customer data is one of your most valuable assets - why would you want that sitting in someone else's filing cabinet?

 Stick with HubSpot if: